Kaiser Permanente health insurance review and ratings 2025

 How much does Kaiser Permanente insurance cost?

-In addition to being highly satisfied with the service and offerings provided by Kaiser Permanente, customers like its pricing.
-Among the top health insurance providers, it ranked highest for price and affordability, receiving 4.3 out of 5 stars.
+In addition to being highly satisfied with the service and online experience provided by Kaiser Permanente, customers like its pricing.
+Among the top health insurance providers, it ranked third for price and affordability, receiving 4.19 out of 5 stars.

-But Kaiser doesn’t always have the lowest rates.
-Below is a look at how Kaiser Permanente’s rates in California compare with Centene and Blue Shield of California.
-These are 2024 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.
+Below is a look at how Kaiser Permanente’s HMO rates in Georgia compare with Elevance and Aetna.
+These are 2025 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.

 How Kaiser Permanente scores for customer satisfaction

 Kaiser Permanente knows how to make its customers happy.
-Of the companies we looked at, the insurer has the best score for customer satisfaction.
-It also rated well against other insurers in an average of J.D.
-Power 2023 U.S. Commercial Member Health Plan Study scores for California.
-J.D.
-Power measures health plans for overall customer satisfaction.
+Of the companies we looked at, the insurer had good scores for customer satisfaction.
+It also ranked well in J.D.
+Power’s 2024 U.S. Commercial Member Health Plan Study.
+In California, it had the highest score among the insurers we looked at.

 How Kaiser Permanente scores for policy offerings